 Are you looking for backyard or front yard fence designs and ideas?
 It’s a big decision as the fence design you choose can affect the resell value and overall curb appeal of your home for years.

-Fencing solves multiple problems you may be dealing with as a home owner.
+Fencing solves multiple problems you may be dealing with as a homeowner.
 A reliable fence will not only layout a perimeter for your property, but will also add security and privacy your home may be lacking.

 There are many different types of front yard and backyard fence ideas to consider.
-Most neighbors choose to build a simply wood and metal fence, but as you will see, we cover all type of fencing materials.
+Most neighbors choose to build a simple wood and metal fence, but as you will see, we cover all type of fencing materials.

 In our gallery below, we are showcasing a wide array of fencing designs.
-From the very elaborate all the way down to simply and easy fence ideas.
+From the very elaborate all the way down to simple and easy fence ideas.
 Either way, we hope our guide helps you make your final decision on what fencing supplies you should use for your project.

 Fence Installation Costs